harmsm/scientific-computing/docs/_sources/final-project.rst.txt

 Final project
 .............

-Due on Monday, June 8th.
+Due on Tuesday, June 9th.

 You will turn in EITHER a url for a github repo OR a zipped directory containing your project.
 The repo/directory should have the following structure: